Support DHF and receive a copy of the film DOLORES!

-Purchase your own DVD or Blu Ray of “DOLORES” the documentary about the life and work of Dolores Huerta and support the community organizing work of the Dolores Huerta Foundation!
+Support DHF and receive your own DVD or Blu-ray of “DOLORES” the documentary about the life and work of Dolores Huerta and support the community organizing work of the Dolores Huerta Foundation!

 “Exhilarating, inspiring and deeply emotional” – The Washington Post